 (paragraph 2 of Part, Keeping Children Safe in Education, revised Sept 2018, HM Government)

 At Peasedown St John Primary School we fully recognise our roles and responsibilities for safeguarding and child protection.
 Our children have the right to protection, regardless of age, gender, race, culture or disability.
 They have a right to be safe in our school.

 We use consistent, fair and thorough recruitment and selection procedures that aim to deter, reject or identify people who might abuse children and young people and to ensure that those recruited are suitable to work with them.
 Our Safeguarding policies apply to all staff, governors and volunteers working in our school.
 Our Designated Safeguarding Lead is Jenny Tombs.
-The deputy Safeguarding Lead is the Headteacher, Damian Knollys.
+In her absence it is the Headteacher, Damian Knollys, with Michelle Proudler deputising and working alongside them.
 Our Safeguarding Governor is Chris Grant.

 School Safeguarding Procedures - see our full Safeguarding & Child Protection Policy